-Applicants seeking admission to the Master of Science in Islamic Finance program should have a bachelor’s degree from a recognized institution in Economics, Business, Finance, Accounting, Sharia or related studies.
-They must also have a strong undergraduate academic record (minimum 3.0 GPA or equivalent).
+Applicants seeking admission to the Master of Science in Islamic Finance program should have an undergraduate degree from a recognized institution in Economics, Business, Finance, Accounting, Shari’a or related studies.
+They must also have a strong academic record (minimum 3.0 GPA or equivalent).

 Applicants are required to submit an IELTS score of 6.5 or a TOEFL score of 79 in order to demonstrate their proficiency in English.
 Applicants can be exempt from this requirement if they meet one of the conditions listed below: